Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you know you’ll need cash, get some local currency before you go to avoid any unnecessary fees.
 Even if you’re planning to get cash out at the ATM upon arrival, the last thing you want is to find yourself stuck in a foreign place with no money for a cab because the ATM machine is busted.

 4. Choose machine, not man.

-Forget airport exchange desks and dodgy local money changers—they often charge costly transactional fees and high commissions, because that’s how they make money.
+Forget airport exchange desks and dodgy local money changers — they often charge costly transaction fees and high commissions because that’s how they make money.
 ATMs give you an interbank exchange rate, which is typically the most competitive foreign exchange rate you can get.